Plymouth shooting: Families say warning signs were ignored

 Families of four of the victims said: "Warning signs were ignored and a licence to kill was granted."

-The inquest jury concluded there had been a "catastrophic failure" at Devon and Cornwall Police.
+The inquest jury said there had been a "catastrophic failure" at Devon and Cornwall Police.

 At the conclusion of a five-week inquest at Exeter Racecourse jurors said the deaths of the victims were "caused by the fact the perpetrator had a legally-held shotgun".

-All five of the victims were unlawfully killed, the jury concluded.
+All five of the victims were unlawfully killed, the jury found.

 Davison killed his mother Maxine, 51, Sophie Martyn, three, her father Lee, 43, Stephen Washington, 59, and Kate Shepherd, 66, in the Keyham area of Plymouth before turning the gun on himself.